HQSquantumsimulations/qoqo_qryd/documentation/src/introduction.md

    # (after basis change effectively a <X> measurement)
    x_basis_index = measurement_input.add_pauliz_product("ro_x", [0,])

-   # Last, instructions how to combine the single expectation values
+   # Last, instructions on how to combine the single expectation values
    # into the total result are provided.
    # Add a result (the expectation value of H) that is a combination of
    # the PauliProduct expectation values.